-The Kingdom of Norway occupies the western and northern portions of the Scandinavian Peninsula in Europe, bordered by Sweden, Finland, and Russia.
-It also shares sea borders with the UK and Denmark.
-A rugged country of mountains, fjords, and glaciers, Norway covers an area of 385,155 square kilometres.
+The Kingdom of Norway occupies the western and northern portions of the Scandinavian Peninsula in Europe, bordered by Sweden, Finland and Russia.
+It also shares sea borders with the United Kingdom and Denmark.
+The capital of Norway is Oslo.
+A rugged country of mountains, fjords and glaciers, Norway covers an area of approximately 324,000 square kilometres.
 Norway also holds sovereignty over Bouvet Island in the South Atlantic Ocean.
-Norway has a population of 5.0 million (2012) of which approximately 80,000 are Sami, an indigenous people living in Norway, Sweden, Finland and Russia.
+Norway has a population of 5.2 million (2014) of which approximately 80,000 are Sami, an indigenous people living in Norway, Sweden, Finland and Russia.
 Sami settlements are located mainly in the north of the country.
+Norway celebrates its national day on 17 May.

-Having one of the world's highest per capita incomes, Norwegians enjoy a high standard of living, life expectancy, and overall health and housing standards.
+With one of the world's highest per capita incomes, Norwegians enjoy high standards of living.
 Norway has an open economy with a floating exchange rate.
-Real GDP in Norway contracted by 1.4 per cent in 2009, before returning to positive annual growth of 0.2 per cent in 2010, 1.3 per cent in 2011 and 3.0 per cent in 2012.
+Real GDP in Norway contracted by 1.6 per cent in 2009 following the global financial crisis, before returning to positive annual growth of 0.6 per cent in 2010.
+In 2014 Norway’s economy is estimated to have grown by 2.2 per cent.

 Norway's emergence as a major oil and gas producer in the mid-1970s transformed its economy.
-Norway's per capita income is one of the highest in the world due to the large influx of investment capital into its North Sea oil and gas fields and its substantial oil revenues.
-The petroleum sector contributes over half of Norway's total export revenue.
+Norway's per capita income is one of the highest in the world due to the large influx of capital investment into its North Sea oil and gas fields and its substantial resource revenues.
+The oil and gas sector contributes just under half of Norway's total export revenue.
 All production activities take place off-shore in the North Sea and the Norwegian Sea.
-To insure against the eventual depletion of its oil and gas resources, Norway has created the Norwegian Government Pension Fund Global.
-The Fund managed some 3,961 billion NKK (approximately A$700 billion) at the end of 2012, derived from royalties on the country's oil and gas reserves.
-The fund is about the size as the national economy.
+In 2014 Norway was the third largest gas exporter in the world, supplying about 20 per cent of total European gas consumption.

-Australia's Ambassador to Norway is based in Copenhagen, and there is an Honorary Consul in Oslo.
-Norway maintains an Embassy in Australia and there are Consulates in all States and in the Northern Territory.
+Australia's Ambassador in Copenhagen is accredited to Norway.
+Australia maintains a Consulate in Oslo headed by an Honorary Consul.
+Norway maintains an Embassy in Canberra and Consulates in all States and the Northern Territory.

 High Level Visits

-The Minister for Resources, Energy and Tourism, the Hon.
-Martin Ferguson AM MP visited Norway in May 2009, and then Foreign Minister, the Hon.
-Stephen Smith MP visited in December 2008.
+In May 2011 the Minister for Foreign Affairs, the Hon Kevin Rudd MP, visited Norway.
+The Minister for Resources, Energy and Tourism, the Hon Martin Ferguson AM MP, visited Norway in May 2009, and the Minister for Foreign Affairs, the Hon Stephen Smith MP, visited in December 2008.

-The Norwegian Prime Minister, Jens Stoltenberg, visited Australia in December 2011 with a Norwegian Business Delegation focused on oil, gas and shipping.
-The Norwegian Minister for the Environment and Development Cooperation, Mr Erik Solheim visited Australia in May 2008.
+Their Majesties King Harald V and Queen Sonja of Norway visited Australia from 22 to 27 February 2015 on a State Visit.
+Their Majesties visited Canberra, Sydney and Perth accompanied by a high-level delegation of senior government and business leaders including Norwegian Minister for Foreign Affairs, Mr Børge Brende, and Minister for Petroleum and Energy, Mr Tord Lien.
+The Norwegian Prime Minister, Mr Jens Stoltenberg, visited Australia in December 2011 with a Norwegian business delegation focused on oil, gas and shipping.
+The Norwegian Minister for the Environment and Development Cooperation, Mr Erik Solheim, visited Australia in May 2008.